gamingsolved/paperspace-api-php-client/README.md

 The API specs are defined per-API-version, that is, a spec exists for each Paperspace API version (one folder per version below `api-definitions`).

+In terms of style, naming, and structure, here are some guidelines for creating API definitions which stay true to the API while also resulting in a nicely usable PHP client:

+- top level client structure == top level API structure: `machines` -> `MachinesApi`
+- fluid method signatures through `operationId`: `MachinesApi->createMachine()`, `MachinesApi->listMachines()`
+- Swagger definitions follow the overall naming convention: `MachinesApi::createMachine(new CreateMachineParams())`

 ## How to auto-generate the API clients